-Denise also enjoys acting and has been part of The Grand Theatre (London) seasons performing in the Fats Waller musical Ain’t Misbehavin’, Wang Dang Doodle with Denis Simpson and A Streetcar Named Desire.
-Denise’s one-woman show, Jazzabel premiered in September 2004 at the McManus Theatre (Grand Theatre), London, Ontario to sold out audiences!
-In October 2005 Jazzabel was performed in Washington, DC at the National Museum for Women in the Arts and in February 2006 to audiences in New York City at Urban Stages Theatre.
-As well, she was premiered in the February 2006 issue of O (Oprah Winfrey) Magazine.
+This Renaissance woman also enjoys acting and has appeared at The Grand Theatre in the Fats Waller musical Ain’t Misbehavin’, Wang Dang Doodle (with the late Denis Simpson), and A Streetcar Named Desire.
+In September 2004, Denise’s one-woman show, Jazzabel, premiered to sold-out audiences at The Grand’s McManus Theatre.
+In October 2005, she took this hit musical to Washington, DC (the National Museum of Women in the Arts) and, in February 2006, to New York City (Urban Stages Theatre).

 In 2008 & 2014, Denise was honored as Jazz Artist of the Year at the Jack Richardson London Music Awards and, in 2015, inducted into the London Music Hall of Fame.
 In February 2009, the London Black History Committee presented her with the Black Community Achievement Award.